pape1412/starbucks_promotions/README.md

 ## Motivation
 One of Starbucks' goals behind sending out offers is to __increase the response__ of its app users.
 On the one hand, response can refer to the frequency of transactions and on the other to amounts spent.
 However, if and how users respond, depends on the __types of offers__ being sent as well as user specific (socio-)__demographic characteristics__.
 In fact, not getting the fit between the two right can have a significant effect on Starbucks financial performance.

-The goal of this project is to __optimize Starbucks' promotion strategy__, whereas the focus lies on maximizing __transaction profits__ per user.
+The goal of this project is to __optimize Starbucks' promotion strategy__, whereas the focus lies on maximizing __transaction profits__ per user ($\\PPU$).
 In order to do so, I'm going to explore __two different approaches__ of finding the right types of offers for each individual Starbucks app user.
 The first one is an __alytical solution__ to the problem - simple yet effective - that extracts the optimal combination of offer types including expected transaction profits for different demographic groups.
 The second one involves __linear and tree-based regression models__ as well as simulations of monetary response for each app user and possible offer type combinations.
 In the end, both solutions will have to prove their validity against a __benchmark__ of Starbucks current offer response.

 ## Files
 The __data__ used throughout this project is contained in three files: ```portfolio.json```, ```profile.json``` & ```transcript.json```.
 Despite that, you find all __coding work__ in the jupyter notebook ```starbucks_capstone.ipynb```in the main folder of this repository.
 Please use the following file tree for further orientation.